What to do when your fixed rate is ending.

 - What happens in the lead up to my fixed rate ending?

 If you’ve chosen a fixed interest rate on your home loan, your repayments will remain the same for the duration of the fixed term.
-Before your fixed term expires, a Beyond Bank representative will contact you over the phone to discuss your options.
-This call is usually eight to ten weeks before the fixed-rate period expires.
+Before your fixed term expires, a Beyond Bank representative will attempt to contact you over the phone to discuss your options.
+This call is usually eight to ten weeks before the fixed rate period expires.
 If we’re unsuccessful in contacting you, we’ll send you a letter with all the details. - What information will I receive?

-It’s important to review your current repayment arrangements and increase your repayments before your new due date, if required. - Talk to us.
+It’s important to review your current repayment arrangements and update your repayment amount before your new due date, if required.

 Yes, you can!
 Read more about our options for refinancing here.